neghani/learnwire/readme.md

 {A demo video of the assignment will be placed here}

-# Week 3
+# Lesson 3

 ### Build a Simple Calculator app with Vanilla JS

-1. In Week #1 assignment, we create a repo, in the root of the same repo create another folder called `Week-4-assignment`
+1. In Lesson #1 assignment, we create a repo, in the root of the same repo create another folder called `Lesson-4-assignment`
 1. Build a Simple Calculator app with Vanilla JS in the folder
    - An App that will consist of two text fields to take inputs from the user
    - Four button that will perform the specific calculation